celtera/libremidi/book/src/compiling.md

 $ cmake --build build_folder
 ```

-libremidi is also available on `vcpkg` and `Nixpkgs`.
+libremidi is also available on [vcpkg](https://vcpkg.link/ports/libremidi) and [Nixpkgs](https://mynixos.com/nixpkgs/package/libremidi).

 ## On Linux & BSD

 Note that the ALSA and PipeWire back-end rely on timerfd and eventfd which
 may not be available on very, very, very old Linux kernels (< 3.x) or some BSD kernels.

-Note that the ALSA Raw back-end also needs udev access to scan the USB peripherals.
+Note that the ALSA Raw back-end also needs udev access to support hotplug for USB peripherals.

 - Debian & Ubuntu packages for all the back-ends:
 ```